grayghostvisuals/practice-git/README.md

 ### :octocat: Git Your Practice On!

-###UBC APP and THAT, WEEK 1: GIT PRACTICE
+#UBC APP and THAT, WEEK 1: GIT PRACTICE

 ### Instructions

-#If you have questions, don't hestate to post on Piazza!
+###### If you have questions, don't hestate to post on Piazza!

 1. Fork this repository and send me a Pull Request with whatever form of git (Visual or Commandline) you want
 2. Add your name (and whatever else you want) to the *very* bottom of this file
-3. Create
+3. Push your changes to *your forked* repository on github (not this one!)

-4. Push your changes (step 2) back to this repository.
+4. Send me (this repo, not yours) a pull request!
 5. Replace you name with your github username in README.md and commit your changes
 6. Fetch your remote repo and merge it with your local one